 Film Festival Showcases What Artificial Intelligence Can Do on the Big Screen

-- Runway held its third annual AI Film Festival on June 5, 2025, at New York's Lincoln Center's Alice Tully Hall, showcasing AI-generated short films.
+- Runway held its third annual AI Film Festival on June 5, 2025, at Alice Tully Hall in New York's Lincoln Center, showcasing AI-generated short films.

-- Runway CEO Cristóbal Valenzuela said, “This year feels like a significant moment” as AI begins to alter cultural fabric and gain industry legitimacy.
+- Runway CEO Cristóbal Valenzuela said, "This year really feels like we’re at a significant moment," highlighting the technological growth and cultural impact of AI in filmmaking.

 The AI Film Festival promotes creativity and generates work tensions while opening the door for new ideas to redefine the boundaries of visual narrative and transform the industry